jeremyldavis87/gen-ai-reusable/README.md

 This service utilizes advanced prompt engineering techniques to generate high-quality code, documentation, and tests.
 It supports multiple programming languages and can be customized for specific coding standards and patterns.

-**AWS Integration:** Uses Amazon S3 for storing code templates and Amazon Comprehend for analyzing code requirements.
-Deployed as containerized microservices on AWS infrastructure.

 **Use Cases:**
 - Rapid prototyping of new features based on natural language specifications
 - Automated documentation generation for legacy codebases